-I love the Pumping House wedding venue in Ollerton, because not only is it pretty much wall to wall large windows to the sides and above, but because of the abundance of rooms in the building.
+I love the Pumping House wedding venue because not only is it pretty much wall to wall large windows to the sides and above, but because of the abundance of rooms in the building.
 Each have each been decorated with vintage and quirky elements which allows for unique wedding photographs.
 The Pumping house red-bricked building is set in the middle of Sherwood Forest allowing for more opportunities to create beautiful wedding photographs outside too.
-You can be certain to hold a one-of-a-kind wedding ceremony at this Pumping House wedding venue in Ollerton with a good set of one-of-a-kind wedding photographs too!
+You can be certain to hold a one-of-a-kind wedding ceremony at this Pumping House wedding venue with a good set of one-of-a-kind wedding photographs too!

 you might also